Here is a list of races that fit well within our training sessions. 3 specific reasons to do these races are:

 4 - Lenexa Freedom Run 5K/10K.
 One of the oldest races in its 35th year, this 4th of July race features a mixture of flat and hilly sections.
 The heat and humidity makes this a challenging course. www.lenexafreedomrun.org

-*This will serve as our time trial for the fall speed sessions which begin July 12.
+*This can serve as a time trial for the fall speed sessions as well as Level III/IV Tuesday/Thursday speed workouts.

 *Most Runner's Edge folks end up running their PR's on this course so I strongly recommend it.
 We will also use it to assess your progress towards any fall racing goals you may have.